groovywave/blog-with-astro/src/content/posts/FRIENDS/4-14_in-keeping-with_Apparently.md

 tags: ["FRIENDS",]
 ---

 Rachel: There's been a teeny-teeny change in plans.
-It turnes out that I'm not free tonight.
+It turns out that I'm not free tonight.
 So...<br>
 <br>
-Emily: Really?! well, that's just lovely, isn't it?
+Emily: Really?!
+Well, that's just lovely, isn't it?
 I must've missed your call, even though I didn't leave the flat all day.<br>
 <br>
 Rachel: Oh well, no...<br>
 <br>
-Emily: Oh, no-no-no, that's not rude .
-It's perfectly **in keeping with** a trip that I've already been **run down by** one of your wiener carts, and been strip-searched at John F.Kennedy Airport.
-Apparently to you people, I look like someone who's got a balloon full of cocaine suffed up their bum.<br>
+Emily: Oh, no-no-no, that's not rude.
+It's perfectly **in keeping with** a trip that I've already been **run down by** one of your wiener carts, and been strip-searched at John F.Kennedy Airport. **Apparently** to you people, I look like someone who's got a balloon full of cocaine stuffed up their bum.<br>
 <br>